Centre Party (Germany): Small revival

 The current chairman of the party is Klaus Brall.
-The party is affiliated with the European Christian Political Movement.
+The party is affiliated with the European Christian Political Party.

 In 2022, former Alternative for Germany member Uwe Witt joined the party while still holding his seat in the Bundestag.
 It is the first time since 1957 that the party has held a seat in the Bundestag.
 Witt subsequently left in August of the same year.

-The party also got its first representation in the European Parliament on 10 June 2022, when the former AfD co-chairperson Jörg Meuthen joined the party.
-He sits as part of the Non-Inscrits group.
+The party also got its first representation in the European Parliament on 10 June 2022, when the former AfD co-chairman Jörg Meuthen joined the party.
+However, Meuthen left the party in September 2023.

 Ideology and beliefs

-Although the party's ideology has shifted throughout its existence, it has consistently presented itself through a Christian democratic (particularly Catholic) and socially conservative profile.
-Until the 1920s, it was seen to occupy the political centre before adopting a right-wing identity at the end of the decade and post-World War Two defining itself as a conservative movement.
+Although the party's ideology has shifted throughout its existence, it has consistently presented itself through a Christian democratic and politically Catholic profile.
+It was seen to occupy the political centre, although the party is considered to have shifted towards the right of centre in early 1930s under the leadership of Ludwig Kaas.
+The Oxford Handbook of the Weimar Republic argues that while "Until recently, historians considered Kaas to have been an... ominous indication of the Centre’s shift to the right", the party's position was "more nuanced", as it continued to accept the legitimacy of the Weimar Republic and its constitution, and Kaas strove to reconcile both the left-leaning and right-leaning wings of the party.

 The party adopted a new program in 2008 in which it stated rejection for the traditional left and right divide of politics and called for a "value-oriented" platform guided by the principles of Christianity and Basic Law for the Federal Republic of Germany.
-The party supports what it describes as the traditional family unit and is generally opposed to abortion.
+The party supports the traditional family unit and is generally opposed to abortion.
 It has given support to right to life movements in Germany.

+During the Weimar era, the Centre Party was socially and economically heterogenous and included groups of various political views and interests, including republicans and monarchists.
+It represented the entire "political microcosm of Weimar Catholic society".
+It included industrial workers and smallholders, broad middle class (including both the agrarian and urban middle classes), as well as entrepreneurs, civil servants and clerics, and lastly a small but influential group of Catholic aristocracy.
+The uniting element of the factions of the Centre Party was commitment to Political Catholicism.
+The party also urged union with Austria.
+The party had a left wing, represented by politicians such as Constantin Fehrenbach, Matthias Erzberger, Joseph Wirth, as well as Catholic workers' associations and trade unions, led by the Centre's laborist politicians such as Adam Stegerwald.